What Are The Standard Curtain Sizes (Size Chart Included)

-Curtains come in a wide range of sizes to suit an array of different types of windows and doors.
+Curtains come in a wide range of sizes to suit various types of windows and doors.
 If you have standard-sized windows, then you will be able to buy standard-size curtains to fit them perfectly, or in the case of non-standard windows, you could have curtains made to a custom size.

 Standard Curtain Sizes